bfc782/bfc782/README.md

 🔭 I’m currently building a lo-tech but ML-inspired, non-profit concept.

-🌱 I’m still learning lots about python: numpy, pandas & flask.
+🌱 I’m still learning lots about python: numpy, pandas & flask... and taking another look at Javascript.

 🤔 I’m looking for help to keep my ideas clear and simple.